Dewalt-arch/pimpmykali/README.md

   - 0xC0FFEE Home Lab Build
     https://docs.google.com/document/d/1DH-epmXJMvQtOnDQYa3zUXvq9497Mm3276K8frNz2UM

+# Revision 1.3.0 - TheMayor's Movement, Pivoting and Persistance course added
+  - This is a stand alone function and is not called by any other part of Pimpmykali
+  - Menu option M - setup for Mayors Movement, Pivoting and Persistance course
+    - installs covenant and all additional required packages
+    - downgrades msf to v5 ( auto-magic it is not going to ask about it )
+    - creates startup script for covenant /usr/local/bin/startcovenant.sh
+      - script checks if covenant is already running, if it is, kill covenant and start
+      - otherwise just start covenant
+    - startcovent.sh script is symlinked to /usr/local/bin/covenant for easy startup
+    - command line to start covenant is 'covenant' from anywhere as it is in the /usr/local/bin path
+    - creates desktop icon for "Start Covenant"
+      - final desktop icon for "Start Covenant" has not been finalized and may change without notice
+  - Added environment variable to remove restart services on apt upgrade, will now default to this setting
+  - Special Note:
+  - Pimpmykali has been stored in the github arctic vault! (dont ask for updates in 1000 years)

 # Revision 1.2.9
   - Bug fix : Aksheet ( https://github.com/Aksheet10 ) Thank you!
     - no revision change, minor fix no major impacket on Pimpmykali (pun intended)